 Adobe Connect already had the feature to convert recordings into MP4 format but this option was available only to hosted account users.
 Also, the conversion of recordings happened on Adobe Connect servers which meant users had to queue their recordings for conversion which could take up to 24 hrs.
 Users also had the ability to make recordings offline for distribution purpose.

 With this new release, we are introducing the ability to make recordings offline directly into MP4 format and all of this happens on the user’s machine.

 The process is no different than the existing make offline feature, just that the user now gets the ability to choose the format (MP4/FLV) of the offline recording file.
 User is also given further options to choose some quality settings of the MP4 file to be created through some presets as well as through a manual settings option (Advanced Options).

-higher resolution/quality settings will lead to larger file size and this should be taken into consideration based on the users you would like to distribute the recording to, especially if users are to consume this on a mobile device.
+Higher resolution or higher quality settings lead to larger file size.
+Consider this when creating recordings on the users you would like to distribute the recording to, especially if users are to consume this on a mobile device.

 the actual resolution of the resultant MP4 file will depend on the screen size and supported resolution of the system being used to create the offline recording.
 Appropriate message will be given if the selected resolution cannot be supported on your system.

 We are further enhancing the Film Strip mode to ensure better webcam video experience inside Adobe Connect.
 Film strip mode in the video pod is especially useful when there are many users sharing their feed and users need to focus on the main or active speaker.

 With Adobe Connect 9.5, we are enhancing this mode to recognize which feeds are visible in the strip and which are not.
 Those feeds which are not visible to a user will be paused automatically on his client and this ensures that the user requires lesser bandwidth and computation for video feeds which results in improved quality of overall meeting room.